 Dover Newsstand - Dover, DE - 302-678-8088 -

-It will also be available in other Delaware-area stores.
+It will also be available in other Delaware-area stores and beyond!
 More information will be provided as it becomes available.

 Retailers: Polly is now available through Ingram, Baker & Taylor, and other distributors.
 Info is listed below.
 Thanks for your interest in Polly!